 I love to see people’s dreams come true!
 I want adoption to be successful for everyone – the birth family, the adoptive parents, and the children.

-How Has Adoption Evolved?
+How Adoption Has Evolved

 The process of adoption has dramatically evolved since the days when a mother never saw her child again.
 Then, adoption was considered a stigma, and birth records were kept sealed.
 In today’s modern open adoptions, the birth mother participates in the process by picking the adoptive parents and choosing the level of contact with her child and the adoptive family.